numpy/numpy/doc/source/user/absolute_beginners.rst

 -----

-It's common to need to rotate your matrices.
+It's common to need to transpose your matrices.
 NumPy arrays have the property ``T`` that allows you to transpose a matrix.

 .. image:: images/np_transposing_reshaping.png